Home » Blog » Kuthampully Saree Weaving Village: A Handloom Tradition of Kerala

 About 50 km from Thrissur town, in the quaint and unassuming gramma panchayat of Thiruvilwamala lies Kuthampully, a treasure trove of craftsmanship in the handloom industries.

-As you navigate the narrow lanes of Thiruvilwamala, twisting and turning all the way to Kuthampully canal of Bharathapuzha, you are greeted by a line of clothing stores boasting of the best Kuthampully handloom sarees.
-Alas, none of them is “original.”
-Traders from the neighboring districts and states found Kuthampully to be a great marketing opportunity to sell power-loom sarees of all kinds.
+As I navigate the narrow lanes of Thiruvilwamala, twisting and turning all the way to the Kuthampully canal of Bharathapuzha, I’m greeted by a line of clothing stores proudly displaying what they claim are the best Kuthampully handloom sarees.
+Unfortunately, none of them are “original.”
+Traders from neighboring districts and states have seized the marketing opportunity, selling power-loom sarees of all kinds under the Kuthampully name.

 In this blog I will take you through the history of Kuthampully handloom, the relevance and specialty of Kuthampully sarees, the crisis faced by the Kuthampully weavers, and the way forward for the community and handloom tradition.